All About Baby

 The Big Ultrasound

-This week you’ll get a sneak peak at your unborn baby!
-At 20 weeks, most physicians request that you receive an ultrasound to determine that your baby-to-be is developing normally, that your due date is accurate, and—if you’re interested—whether there are pink or blue baby booties in your future.
+This week you’ll get a sneak peek at your unborn baby!
+At 20 weeks, most physicians request that you receive an ultrasound to determine that your baby-to-be is developing normally, that your due date is accurate, and — if you’re interested — whether there are pink or blue baby booties in your future.

 Ultrasound is a safe, relatively comfortable procedure that gives physicians more information about your developing baby.
 An ultrasound technician will apply a topical gel to your abdomen so that the high-frequency sound waves can travel easily through your belly.
 The technician then moves a transducer, a handheld device that looks something like a grocery store scanner, around your abdomen, sending sound waves as it goes.
 These waves, once translated through the ultrasound machine, generate a picture.
 The ultrasound technician will take several measurements of different parts of your unborn baby’s body to make sure her development is on track.